hellohaptik/docs_haptik/docs/bot-builder/basic/business.md

 There are two ways to create a Business.

-- The first way is to create a Business at the same time as you create a bot from the Conversation Studio homepage
+- The first way is a business gets created automatically when you create a bot
 - The second way to create a Business is through the Business manager page.
 To get started creating Businesses from the Business manager, navigate to the Business Manager tab from the Conversation Studio homepage and click the **+ New Business** button on the page’s top left-hand corner.

 ![Business and bots](assets/2_business.png)